Have you tried singing to improve your English? If so, good for you, Mate! because singing is a great way to improve your language skills.

 In that same year, the band celebrated their 10th anniversary with a concert called “Retrospect”, that was held in Klokgebouw with a 70-piece orchestra, choirs, international guests and many special effects, incorporating copious amounts of choral work and classical arrangements into the band’s neatly established blend of goth, progressive, power, and symphonic metal.
 I am sure, you will identify some known melodies.

-The following video does not have subtitles, but I had to show you because the sound is amazing even being a live show.
+The two following videos do not have subtitles, but I had to show you because the sound is amazing even being a live show.

 “The quantum enigma” that was released in 2014, considered as one of their best albums.